 Neither law adequately addresses the greatest impediment to their implementation: the curriculum itself.
-In most classrooms, the curriculum is disabled.
-It is disabled because its main components-the goals, materials, methods, and assessments-are too rigid and inflexible to meet the needs of diverse learners, especially those with disabilities.
-Most of the present ways to remediate the curriculum's disabilities-teacher-made workarounds and modifications, alternative placements etc.-are expensive, inefficient, and often ineffective for learning.
+In most classrooms, the curriculum lacks high expectations.
+It is restrictive because its main components-the goals, materials, methods, and assessments-are too rigid and inflexible to meet the needs of diverse learners, especially those with disabilities.
+Most of the present ways to remediate the curriculum's restrictions-teacher-created workarounds and modifications, alternative placements etc.-are expensive, inefficient, and often ineffective for learning.
 (2)

-Universal design for learning moves beyond a narrow interpretation of "least restrictive environment" to environments that include all students learning together in neighborhood schools in age-appropriate, integrated classes.
+Universal design for learning moves beyond a narrow interpretation of "least restrictive environment" to environments that include all students learning together in neighborhood schools in age-appropriate, integrated classes and have access to the same high-quality educational opportunities as any other student in Michigan.
 "Universal" does not imply a single optimal solution for everyone.
 Instead, it is meant to underscore the need for multiple approaches to meet the needs of diverse learners.
 UDL provides a blueprint for creating flexible goals, methods, materials, and assessments that accommodate learner differences.
 (2)

-In October 2005, the State Board of Education approved the Vision and Principles of Universal Education as a framework and foundation for policy development by the State Board, the Department of Education, and local and intermediate school districts.
+In September 2006, the State Board of Education approved the Vision and Principles of Universal Education as a framework and foundation for policy development by the State Board, the Department of Education, and local and intermediate school districts.